voi-jankowski/social-network-api/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Credits

 ## Links

 The location of the project [on GitHub](https://github.com/voi-jankowski/social-network-api).

-The walkthrough video can be accessed on [here](https://drive.google.com/file/d/1kvIoDzqoPxlxQgBIaNBmxJ0PLiFMlkSh/view).
+The walkthrough video can be accessed on [here](https://drive.google.com/file/d/1RXcv0co4oSyFuWFxGCh35C7-WFQp_DWd/view).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>